fieldOfView/WLED-video/README.md

   --interpolation {hard,smooth}
                         'smooth' uses pixel area relation when scaling the video (default), 'hard' uses nearest neighbour algorithm leading to crisper edges
-  --gamma GAMMA         adjust for non-linearity of LEDs, defaults to 0.5 --loop
-  --camera              use a webcam instead of a video --debug               show the output in a window while streaming
+  --gamma GAMMA         adjust for non-linearity of LEDs, defaults to 0.5 --loop TIMES          loop the video TIMES, specify -1 for infinite looping --camera              use a webcam instead of a video --debug               show the output in a window while streaming
 ```

 ## Configuration files

 All settings can also be parameters in a TOML configuration file.
 Parameters specified in the command line override parameters in the configuration file.
 If it exists, a file named `config.toml` is loaded automatically.

 ```
 debug = true